mimran1/CICD-Github-Actions/README.md

 A Sample Repo to understand GitHub Actions

-All steps are explained here: https://www.youtube.com/watch?v=MhEa8fENJqM&list=PLhGL9p3BWHwtHPWX8g7yJFQvICdNhFQV7&index=21
+All steps are explained here: https://www.youtube.com/watch?v=MhEa8fENJqM&list=PLhGL9p3BWHwtHPWX8g7yJFQvICdNhFQV7&index=21 You may have to follow this: https://stackoverflow.com/questions/50739869/web-app-is-not-loading-after-deploying if even after successfull deploy the webapp is not loading.

 Steps:
 1. Create a Webapp using visual studio